quiet-programmer/node_note_app/readMe.md

 To List Notes -> node app.js list (press enter)

-To Read Notes -> node app.js read --title="title you want to read"
+To Read Notes -> node app.js read --title="title you want to read" (press enter)

 <h2><b>Request</b></h2>
 Any help would be apppreciated, as I'm currently learning Node JS